What is an MDI Spacer and Why Do You Need One?

 And, most importantly, research conducted in the past 5 years shows that the amount of medicine reaching your lungs and breathing tubes is higher when you use a spacer than with a nebulizer.

-I order the pharmacy to provide a spacer for each of my patients using an MDI medication.
+I will order a spacer for each of my patients using an MDI medication.

 #asthmacontrolnow